-This course will provide students with training in the general principals of photography relevant to current trends applicable to digital artists.
-The basic concepts and terminology of traditional digital photography, composition, color theory, lighting methods and equipment are covered in the context of planning and capturing images specifically for subsequent digital manipulation.
-Students learn to plan, compose, and optimize image captures destined for digital media and web composites, and comps for print projects.
+This course will provide students with an understanding of techniques and trends in contemporary digital photography, as both a medium for self-expression and a tool for use in capturing image.
+The basic concepts and terminology of traditional photography, composition, color theory, lighting methods, and equipment are covered in the context of planning and capturing images specifically for subsequent digital manipulation, Students learn to plan, compose, and optimize image captures destined for digital media, and print.
+The student must possess a digital camera, preferably with through-the-lens viewing.